Soy Kroon: Film, television and theater

 In 2023, he played the lead role in the play Nu ik je zie based on the book of the same name by Merlijn Kamerling.
 He also appears in the 2023 Netflix film Oei, ik groei! directed by Appie Boudellah and Aram van de Rest.
 Kroon and Dieuwertje Blok presented the 2023 Concert on the Amstel in Amsterdam, Netherlands on Liberation Day (5 May).
 In August 2023, he presented the Kinderprinsengrachtconcert held on the same day as the Prinsengrachtconcert.
 He also presented the television show Sketch Studio in which children compete to create the best drawings.
 Kroon was also one of the jury members for the Netherlands at the Junior Eurovision Song Contest 2023 held in France.

 In 2024, Kroon and Johnny Kraaijkamp jr. performed the comedy theater show Kraaij & Kroon - Papadag bestaat niet.
-Kroon also appears in the 2024 film Verliefd op Bali directed by Johan Nijenhuis.
-He presents the second season of Sketch Studio in 2024 and 2025.
+Kroon also appears in the 2024 film Loving Bali directed by Johan Nijenhuis.
+He presented the second season of Sketch Studio in 2024 and 2025.
 He also presented the Kinderprinsengrachtconcert in 2024.

-Kroon plays a role in the 2024 war musical 40-45.
-As of March 2025, Kroon and Thomas Cammaert are scheduled to play roles in the 2026 musical Soldaat in Verzet.
+Kroon played a role in the war musical 40-45 from 2024 to 2026.
 In August 2025, he presented the show CultuurCrush, a show about culture in the Netherlands.
+In December 2025, Kroon played the role of Joseph in the live televised performance De kerststal van Nederland.
+Kroon is also the presenter of the 2026 game show Watch Your Back which airs on NPO Start.
+In February and March 2026, Kroon and Hans Schiffers presented Arbeidsvitaminen Quiz, a music quiz television show in celebration of 80 years of the radio show Arbeidsvitaminen.
+Kroon and Thomas Cammaert play roles in the 2026 musical Soldaat in Verzet.
+As of March 2026, he is scheduled to play the lead role in the musical Voor Haar - de Frans Halsema Musical about Dutch cabaret artist and singer Frans Halsema.

+Singing

+In 2026, he released the song Langzaam Haasten.

 Television appearances

-In 2020, Kroon appeared in the photography game show Het perfecte plaatje in which contestants compete to create the best photo in various challenges.
+In 2020, Kroon appeared in the photography game show Het Perfecte Plaatje in which contestants compete to create the best photo in various challenges.
 His exit in the show generated discussion and, in the next season, the producers of the show modified the rules to allow the jury to keep someone in the game.
 In 2022, he performed as drag queen Dee Dee Sky in the drag queen show Make Up Your Mind.
 He also won the final of that season of the show.
 In that same year, he appeared in the quiz shows Weet Ik Veel and De Quiz van het Jaar.

 Kroon appeared in the 23rd season of the television show Wie is de Mol?.
 He left the show in the episode before the final and he finished in third place.
-He won the 2024 season of the television show The Masked Singer.
+He won the 2024-2025 season of the television show The Masked Singer.
+Kroon also appeared in the final episode of the 2025-2026 season of The Masked Singer.